Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 How is espresso crema created?

-The creation of espresso crema has often been referred to as the “Guinness Effect,” as the phenomenon closely resembles the one that occurs when you pour a glass of frothy beer.
+The creation of espresso crema has often been likened to the “Guinness Effect,” as the phenomenon closely resembles the one that occurs when pouring a glass of frothy beer.

-However, there are a few elements that make crema creation a distinct, fascinating process.
+However, there are a few elements that make the creation of crema a distinct and fascinating process.

 Espresso crema is created when coffee grounds come in contact with hot water, releasing small bubbles of carbon dioxide.
 These bubbles then attach to the fats found on coffee grounds, rising to the top along with them.